springernature/thundermole/README.md

 #### `pingUrl` (string)

 Optional.
-A URL path (including preceeding slash) which, when requested, will respond with a `200` status.
+A URL path (including preceding slash) which, when requested, will respond with a `200` status.
 This can be used for monitoring your ThunderMole instance.
 Defaults to `null`.